elastic/synthetics/CONTRIBUTING.md

 ### Workflow

-All feature development and most bug fixes hit the master branch first.
+All feature development and most bug fixes hit the main branch first.
 Pull requests should be reviewed by someone with commit access.
 Once approved, the author of the pull request, or reviewer if the author does not have commit access, should "Squash and merge".

 Before submitting a pull request, please make sure to follow the below steps

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.

 2. We use `npm` for running development scripts.